codatio/codat-docs/docs/usecases/summary/integrating-commerce-data.md

 **Commerce API**

-We have done the heavy lifting for you by building integrations with a standardized data model to the accounting platforms your customers already use.
+We have done the heavy lifting for you by building integrations with a standardized data model to the commerce platforms your customers already use.
 This gives you access to real-time data that you can pull, create, or update to support your use case.

 Universal API to access 15+ PoS, eCommerce and Subscription platform integrations across